At a glance

 6. Agree on a schedule.

-Kids with learning and thinking differences thrive on routine.
-Together, create schedule of when your child will be with you or your ex.
+Kids who learn and think differently thrive on routine.
+Together, create a schedule of when your child will be with you or your ex.
 Specify who will drive your child to appointments and social activities as well as who will chaperone school events.

 7. Set clear limits and create consistent rules.

-Divorce can cause some parents to feel guilty.
+Divorce or separation can cause some parents to feel guilty.
 When that happens, it’s natural to want to give kids extra things or go easy on the rules.
-But kids with learning and thinking differences need limits.
+But kids who learn and think differently need limits and boundaries.
 And they need to see you and your ex maintaining them.